WHO IS SHANE DUTKA?

 Given the fact I was a newcomer, the agency didn’t take me very seriously.

 Not their fault.
 I was just inexperienced and didn’t know what I needed.
-I didn’t know…
+Here are some other things I wish I knew (but didn’t):

 I DIDN’T KNOW ANYTHING!